SridharRG/SridharRG.github.io/themes/hugo-classic/content/_index.md

   src="/images/grayf0x.jpg"
   alt="A foxy face">

-## Welcome, friend
+## Welcome, MOFO

 ### :purple_heart: :earth_africa: :purple_heart:

-Born in [The Abyss](https://en.wikipedia.org/wiki/Edmonton), **Grayfox** - also known as Zerkle Snorp - has spent over two decades fiddling with things on the Internet.
+Born in [Outer Space](https://en.wikipedia.org/wiki/Outer_space), **Bixxzy** - has spent over two decades fiddling with things on the Internet.
 Today he does nothing, so stop asking.

-Their greatest joys are darkness and its quietudes.
+My greatest joys are darkness and its quietudes.

+Welcome to my corner of the internet.

 <img src="/images/partywizard.gif">

 ---

-## Musings
+## The RAT LORD cordially invites you the SEWER for a Tastefull DINING experience